 Ms. Verina holds Bachelor Degree in Marketing Management from University Tarumanagara Jakarta.
-She has 16 years of working experience and has been in PT CLS System for 10 years.
+She has work experience for 17 years and has been working in PT CLS System for 11 years.
 She began her career in 2002 as Marketing Product Development for Retail Consumer Products then develop her career in Company Premium Reseller Brand Apple as a Strategic Marketing Communication for Indonesia Market.
-PT CLS System was awarded by Indonesia Award Magazine as an ASEAN Most Trusted Company for Loyalty Solution in year 2016 under her guidance.
+She has brought PT CLS System to get an award from Indonesia Award Magazine as an ASEAN Most Trusted Company for Loyalty Solution in year 2016.